 The fact is that you are ALWAYS enough.

-You are not inherently and hopelessly flawed, you are exactly who you are for a reason and you are EXACTLY where you needs to be RIGHT now.
+You are not inherently and hopelessly flawed, you are exactly who you are for a reason.
+You are EXACTLY where you need to be RIGHT now.

 There is always room for self- improvement but at our very CORE, we are good, we are whole and we are ENOUGH.
 If we work at understanding that, then we can heal, grow and develop with self-compassion, patience, understanding and peace.